 Use the pattern when it’s awkward or not possible to extend an object’s behavior using inheritance.

 Many programming languages have the

 final keyword that can be used to prevent further extension of a class.
-When dealing with such code, the only option for the extension is to use the Decorator pattern.
+For a final class, the only way to reuse the existing behavior would be to wrap the class with your own wrapper, using the Decorator pattern.

 How to Implement

-Make sure that your task can be represented as one primary component and several optional extensions over it.
+Make sure your business domain can be represented as a primary component with multiple optional layers over it.

-Make sure that all classes implement the Component interface.
+Make sure all classes implement the component interface.

 Pros and Cons

 - You can extend an object’s behavior without making a new subclass.

 - You can add or remove responsibilities from an object at runtime.